 It’s hard to stay objective in today’s political climate.
 With so many people and organizations trying to influence public opinion, it is nearly impossible for someone who manages a political campaign not to be influenced by outside sources.
-But what happens when that person is directly or indirectly affected by their candidate?
+But what happens when their candidate directly or indirectly affects that person?
 The conflict of interest comes into play, and campaign managers need to know how media ethics can help them navigate these waters.

-When media ethics are not considered, the power of the press can be used to sway public opinion.
-This is a delicate balance as journalists and reporters strive for objectivity but need to consider their sources and present information to avoid manipulating people’s opinions.
+When media ethics are not considered, the press’s power can sway public opinion.
+This is a delicate balance as journalists and reporters strive for objectivity but must consider their sources and present information to avoid manipulating people’s views.
 In this blog post, we’ll explore what it means when journalists fail to exercise ethical standards and how it impacts campaign managers.

 Political Candidate and the Media Ethics

 Political candidates should be transparent about their opinions and policies.

 In the world of social media, news travels fast, and people have the power to share information with their friends.
 Candidates should pay attention to what is said about them in the media, as it is the most powerful tool for gaining votes.